fastlane/fastlane/README.md

 # Installation

-This tool is still work in progress.
-You can already try it by cloning the repo and running

     sudo gem install gym

 Make sure, you have the latest version of the Xcode command line tools installed: